 Mr. Bartley’s Gourmet Burgers

-The king of Flavortown is hardly the only famous person to have visited this historic Cambridge restaurant: Bob Dylan, Jackie Onassis, and Al Pacino are all among the American royalty to have dined inside its poster-covered walls.
-He’s the only one, though, who can brag that he’s designed a burger for the menu—the Triple “D” burger, that is, a double patty with American cheese, BBQ sauce, grilled onions, and bacon.
+The mayor of Flavortown is hardly the only famous person to have visited this historic Harvard Square restaurant: Bob Dylan, Jackie Onassis, and Al Pacino are among the American royalty to have dined inside its poster-covered walls.
+He’s the only one, though, who can brag that he’s designed a burger for the menu—the Triple “D” burger, that is, a double patty with American cheese, barbecue sauce, grilled onions, bacon, and an optional fried pickle upgrade.
+Here’s the restaurant’s recipe for the chili-topped Kevin Garnett burger.

 Pauli’s